Rollins School of Public Health

 A leader in interdisciplinary studies, the school offers dual-degree programs with medicine, nursing, physician assistant, physical therapy, business, theology, law, and the graduate school.
 A distance-based master's program, the Executive MPH, allows professionals to pursue a degree while they are employed.

-In fiscal year 2016, the school received $94.8 million in research funding, supporting efforts in cancer prevention, cardiovascular epidemiology, nutrition, environmental health, HIV/AIDS, safe water, tobacco control, mental health, addictive behaviors, injury and violence, antibiotic resistance, diabetes and obesity, and health services.
-The school ranks ninth nationally in NIH funding.
+In fiscal year 2017, the school received $131.7 million in research funding, supporting efforts in cancer prevention, cardiovascular epidemiology, nutrition, environmental health, HIV/AIDS, safe water, tobacco control, mental health, addictive behaviors, injury and violence, antibiotic resistance, diabetes and obesity, and health services.
+The school ranks fifth nationally in NIH funding.